grame-cncm/guidolib/readme.txt

 	type:  cmake ../../cmake -G "your target generator" OPTIONS run your project/makefile and compile

-OPTIONS indocates optional components and is between:
+OPTIONS indicates optional components and is between:
 	-DMIDIEXPORT='yes | no' to support MIDI export

 Note about MIDI export: